jannametz/ComputationalArt2/README.md

 canvas height.
 "The height of the canvas in pixels." canvas rgbAt: aPoint put: aCARGB               "Set the color at the pixel aPoint to aCARGB." canvas rgbAt: aPoint                           "Get the color at the pixel aPoint as CARGB." canvas pixelsDo: [:x :y | "Code here."]
+"Executes the block for all pixel from left to right and top to bottom." canvas fillR:r G: g B: b.
+"Set the fill color to rgb [0, 255] integer." canvas fillRGB: aCARGB.
+"Set the fill color the aCARGB." canvas fillRGB.
+"Get the fill color as CARGB." canvas fillRect: startPoint to: endPoint. canvas fillRect: startPoint extent: sizePoint. canvas fillCircle: aPoint radius: aNumber. canvas strokeWidth: aNumber.
+"Set the stroke width to aNumber integer.
+(WIP)" canvas strokeWidth.
+"Get the stoke width integer". canvas strokeR:r G: g B: b.
+"Set the stroke color to rgb [0, 255] integer." canvas strokeRGB: aCARGB.
+"Set the stroke color the aCARGB." canvas strokeRGB.
+"Get the stroke color as CARGB." canvas strokeLine: startPoint to: endPoint. canvas strokeRect: startPoint to: endPoint. canvas strokeRect: startPoint extent: sizePoint. canvas strokeCircle: aPoint radius: aNumber. canvas width.
+"The width of the canvas in pixels." canvas height.
+"The height of the canvas in pixels." canvas rgbAt: aPoint put: aCARGB               "Set the color at the pixel aPoint to aCARGB." canvas rgbAt: aPoint                           "Get the color at the pixel aPoint as CARGB." canvas pixelsDo: [:x :y | "Code here."]
 "Executes the block for all pixel from left to right and top to bottom."
+This method allows you to iterate over each pixel on the canvas and execute a block of code for every pixel.
 ```